 Children under 21 (or 23 if they are in college)

 A successful lawsuit could allow borrowers to have their loans voided and receive a full or partial refund of at least $500, plus additional damages.
 Lenders could also be forced to change any illegal practices.

 Attorneys working with ClassAction.org suspect some lenders are acting in clear violation of the Military Lending Act – but they need your help identifying them.

-One of the attorneys handling this investigation may then reach out to you directly.
-It doesn’t cost anything to contact us or to speak to one of the attorneys we work with.
+It doesn’t cost anything to get in touch or to talk with an attorney.
 Plus, you’re not obligated to take legal action after speaking to someone about your rights.